-The Nintendo Wii took the industry by storm in late 2006 with its innovative motion controls and family-friendly games.
-The Wii effectively leap-frogged Nintendo over both Sony and Microsoft in the console wars.
-Much as they dominated the portable market with the DS, Nintendo focused on innovation and gameplay over fancy graphics and multi-media.
+The Nintendo Wii took the industry by storm in late 2006.
+With its innovative motion controls and family-friendly games, the Wii effectively leap-frogged Nintendo over both Sony and Microsoft in the console wars.
+Much as they dominated the portable market with the DS, Nintendo focused on gameplay over graphics and multi-media.
 The Wii is actually a modest piece of hardware with graphics more comparable to the GameCube than the Xbox 360.
-What it had going for it were unique controllers, a low price point, and a killer pack-in game.
+What it had going for it were unique controllers, a low price, and a pack-in game no one could stop talking about.

-Doubts about the controls were immediately put to rest by the ultra-popular pack-in game, Wii Sports.
-Despite its bare-bones graphics and limited options, Wii Sports perfectly demonstrated the capabilities of the system.
+The Wii came with one of the most celebrated pack-in titles of all time: Wii Sports.
+Despite its simple graphics and limited options, Wii Sports perfectly demonstrated the capabilities of the system.
 You could swing a tennis racket, throw a baseball, hit a golf ball, roll a bowling ball, or throw punches in a boxing ring.
 Enjoyed by young and old alike, Wii Sports single-handedly propelled the system to the top of the console food chain.

-As the years progressed the lack of high-definition graphics took its toll on the console.
-Most customers had made the transition to high-definition televisions during this generation, and the Wii graphics began to pale next to the 360 and PS3.
+The lack of high-definition graphics also took its toll on the console.
+Most customers had made the transition to high-definition televisions during this era, causing the Wii graphics to pale next to the razor-sharp 360 and PS3 offerings.
 With the Wii's popularity fading fast, Nintendo was forced to quickly launch the high-definition Wii U in late 2012.

 Noise: A. The system is practically silent compared to the Xbox 360 and PS3.

 Graphics: D. There's really no way around this.
 The graphic capabilities of the Wii lag far behind the Xbox 360 and PS3.
 Most games look like previous generation titles.
-This often prevents many top-notch titles from being ported to the Wii.
-Graphics aren't everything, but the lack of high definition definitely limited the system's lifespan.
+This preventing many cutting-edge titles from being ported to the Wii.
+Graphics aren't everything, but the lack of high definition severely limited the system's lifespan.

 Controllers: B-.
 They get an A for innovation, but the Wii motion controllers never quite lived up to their promise.
 They are comfortable to hold, but the pointer can be a little erratic and requires a clear line-of-sight.
 The motion control is inexact and best suited for simple movements.
 The wireless aspect of the Wii-mote is great, so why is the nun-chuck tethered to it?
 That hanging wire really tends to get in the way when playing some of the more frenetic games, such as Wii Sports Boxing.
 The Wii-motes requires a set of AA batteries.